corbindavenport/superembed.js/README.md

 **Features**
 * Works without external libraries like JQuery
-* Works automatically with YouTube, Vimeo, Kickstarter, CollegeHumor, Hulu, Flickr, Vine, VideoPress, and DailyMotion embedded videos
+* Works automatically with YouTube, Vimeo, Kickstarter, CollegeHumor, Hulu, Flickr, Vine, VideoPress, DailyMotion, Twitch.tv, and Vid.me embedded videos
 * Responsive layout can be forced or blocked with classes applied to the embed code
 * Uses CSS `calc()` property if the browser supports it, so no messy injected DIV tags
-* Extremely tiny, the minified version is only 3.3KB
+* Extremely tiny, the minified version is only 3.7KB

 **How to use**